justadaydreamer/Read-me-first/README.md

 # Read-me-first
-Hi!
+Hi!🙃

-My name is Thanatud Boonyaanuchit.
+My name is Thanatud Boonyaanuchit.🌱

-Former at a Student at Suankularb Wittayalai School.
+Former at a Student at Suankularb Wittayalai School.🌅

-Curious about some problem in math,comp sci.
+Curious about some problem in math,comp sci.👨🏻‍💻

-Contact at : @quentinmood!
+Contact at : @quentinmood!🌴